ldtags/LiamLang/README.md

 # LiamLang

 Welcome to Liam Lang!
-The barebones interpreter I built over the course of a month.
+The barebones compiler that I built over the course of a month.

 Test files for the language are given in the *examples* folder.